 With the Spacelift self-hosted solution, you bring all elements into your infrastructure, into an environment you control.
 The reasons why you should host Spacelift on your side include:

-• Full control.
+- Full control.
 Having the whole development lifecycle in-house enables your organization to act quickly and independently to resolve any issues or improve the process.
 It also makes it possible to customize in-house solutions to avoid being constrained by out-of-the-box policies.

 Why Spacelift Self-Hosted - and who is it for?

 To resolve this issue, Spacelift created a self-hosted platform.
-If your organization has strict rules for using third-party tools, especially SaaS platforms, Spacelift Self-Hosted on AWS solves these concerns.
+If your organization has strict rules for using third-party tools, especially SaaS platforms, Spacelift Self-Hosted solves these concerns.
 With our self-hosted platform, you can retain data in-house, control the environment and resources, manage the stack, and keep all network traffic inside the company’s network.

-Where does Self-Hosted on AWS fit in Spacelift’s platform?
+Where does self-hosted fit in Spacelift’s platform?

 With the addition of self-hosted, Spacelift has broadened its offerings and the range of customers who can use it.
 The three Spacelift operating models are: